 Sugar isn't the only addition that should go into oatmeal!
 Warming spices like cinnamon, vanilla and nutmeg can greatly enhance the flavor, and allow you to use less sugar overall.
 Many people also enjoy savory oatmeal, too, where spices like turmeric and chili can be used with great success to create a dish with a whole different vibe.

 4. Superfoods Are a Shoe-in

 Sure, oatmeal on its own may be high in fiber and heart healthy, but it's also the perfect ground for superfoods of all varieties to deeply enhance its nutritious qualities!
-Many superfoods are excellent for using as a textural topping – goji berries, mulberries, goldenberries, cacao nibs and any kind of nut or seed are all fair game.
-What's more, you can also stir in powdered superfoods to create all kinds of flavors – my favorite is earthy maca powder, but you can also use fruity powders like pomegranate powder for an antioxidant-rich touch.
+Many superfoods are excellent for using as a textural topping: goji berries, mulberries, goldenberries, cacao nibs, cacao sweet nibs, and any kind of nut or seed are all fair game.
+What's more, you can also stir in powdered superfoods to create all kinds of flavors like earthy maca powder or fruity powders like pomegranate powder for an antioxidant-rich touch.

 5. Top with the Season